Staffordshire Bull Terrier Age in Human Years (Age Chart)

 Using science-based and size-aware models gives a much clearer picture of how old a Staffordshire Bull Terrier really is in human terms.
 These models are what modern dog age calculators use today.

-Staffordshire Bull Terrier Age Calculator: Dog Years to Human Years
+Staffordshire Bull Terrier Dog Years to Human Years Chart

-This section gives you the clear answer most owners want: how old your Staffordshire Bull Terrier is in human years.
-Instead of guessing or using the old 7-year rule, this calculator uses modern, size-based aging science made for medium dogs like the Staffy.
+This section gives you the clear answer most owners want: how old your Staffordshire Bull Terrier (often called a Staffy) is in human years.

 The idea is simple.
 Staffordshire Bull Terriers grow very fast when young, age slowly through adulthood, and then age faster again as seniors.
 Because of this, their age must be converted using different speeds at different life stages.